mttrchrds/bootstrap-password-strength-meter/README.md

 written to seamlessly work with [Twitter Bootstrap](http://github.com/twbs/bootstrap) components.
 The strength of the password is calculated using the [zxcvbn](http://github.com/dropbox/zxcvbn) algorithm.

+Zxcvbn returns a value indicating the strength of the password the user has entered.
+There are 5 possible levels with the lowest being weakest and highest strongest (it's a zero based index, therefore 0 to 4).

 A demo of the plugin is available [here](http://www.kreative.co.uk/github/bootstrapPasswordStrengthMeter/).

 ## Installation